ChangeMakerGroupEdition/Sunshine/README.md

-# Shine
+# Sun Shine

-A new Flutter mobile app for [Space App Sarawak competition](https://2021.spaceappschallenge.org/challenges/statements/you-are-my-sunshine/details).
+## Awards and Nominations

+Change Maker has received the [**Best Use of Technology**](https://2021.spaceappschallenge.org/challenges/statements/you-are-my-sunshine/teams/change-maker/project) award and created the solution that exemplifies the most innovative use of technology.
+This repository is the source code of mobile app submission for [NASA Space App competition](https://2021.spaceappschallenge.org/challenges/statements/you-are-my-sunshine/details).

 ![image](./assets/images/Change_Maker.png)
 ## High Level Summary